apollographql/apollo-link/docs/source/links/state.md

 ```

 How do we query the `networkStatus` from our component?
 Similar to mutations,
-just use a query & the `@client` directive!
+just use a query and the `@client` directive!
 With Apollo Link, we can combine
 data sources, including your remote data, in one query.

 In this example, the `articles` field will either hit the cache or fetch from